baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 ## Teleport

 - When activated, teleports you to the target location.
-- If the target location is occupied, attempts to teleport to an adjacent tile.
 - Teleporting on top of a cloaked enemy unit will decloak it.
-Teleporting on top of a cloaked friendly unit will simply teleport to an adjacent tile.
-- Note that the `canTeleport` API -- despite its name -- does not tell you if you can teleport on a tile.
+- `teleport(xTo, yTo)` attempts to teleport you to the target location, but if it is occupied, it attempts to teleport you to an adjacent tile (presumably only adjacent tiles within teleport range are considered).
+- `canTeleport()` can be used to check if the teleport hardware is available and is not on cooldown.
+Note that although `canTeleport(xTo, yTo)` exists, it works a little bit unintuitively.
+It will return true when the corresponding teleport command will succeed in teleporting you somewhere.
+For example, if the target location is occupied, but teleporting to an adjacent location is possible, then the `teleport` command will succeed, so `canTeleport` will return true even though you can not teleport to the target location (only to an adjacent location).
+You can use `exists(getEntityAt(xTo, yTo))` to check if the target location is occupied (although it does not reveal cloaked units for you).
+- Teleport can be disabled by EMP.
+You can not check if your teleport has been disabled.
+Using the teleport when it has been disabled causes you to lose a turn.

 | Support                    | Range         | Cooldown |
 | ---------------------------|:-------------:|:--------:|